 Personally, I prefer to go on a vacation that’s more on the lazy side.
 I don’t like to go tomb raiding or cave diving, instead, I prefer to just spend my days relaxing on the beach where there are lots of pretty girls to look at and the drinks with umbrellas keep coming.

 Today I’d like to introduce you to the island of Crete, Greece.
 Crete is the biggest island in Greece and is famous for its beautiful beaches and warm weather- making it the perfect destination for the lazy vacationer like me.
-There are lots of resorts to choose from and you also have the option of booking a cruise vacation with Virgin Holiday Cruises.
+There are lots of resorts to choose from, and plenty of great cruises as well if you prefer to go that route.
 The options are plenty; you just need to get out of the slump and get to the island.

 Crete has more to offer than just sandy beaches and fancy resorts, giving you the option to explore if you’re feeling adventurous.
 The island is rich with history and is home to lots of ancient buildings like the Minoan palace of Knossos, old mosques, and monasteries.
 If you believe in Greek mythology, don’t forget to check out the cave that’s the birthplace of Zeus.
 If you’re into hiking, the island is home to lots of hills and mountains with many caves carved out by the ocean.